Fykqnt/resume/resume.md

 Achievements include:

-- Reading, implementing, and backtesting financial informatics papers for hedge funds and investment banks.
+- Reading, implementing, and backtesting academic papers, working at hedge fund and investment bank.
 - Project management experience as a founder of a seed startup.
 - Designing a recommendation engine using Google Cloud.
 - Writing and presenting papers at top international AI conferences.